 All students are to be enrolled in four (4) classes each term of which 2 or more (depending on grade level) must be academic in nature.

 Report Cards

-Students will receive report cards on 10/02/18, 12/27/18, 3/12/19 and 6/1/19.
-Report cards will be mailed to the parents/guardians as follows:
+Students will receive four report cards during each break.
+Report cards will be mailed to the parents/guardians.

 Notification of Credit Deficiency